 At a glance

 Declining — being discussed less frequently.
-0 mentions in the last 30 days, 4 the 60 before.
+0 mentions in the last 30 days, 1 the 60 before, 2 the 90 before that.

 Pedestrians who might lose out on continuous sidewalk connectivity in certain areas.